operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/tutorial.md

 There are three ways to run the operator:

-- As Go program outside a cluster
+- As a Go program outside a cluster
 - As a Deployment inside a Kubernetes cluster
 - Managed by the [Operator Lifecycle Manager (OLM)][doc-olm] in [bundle][tutorial-bundle] format

 ### 1. Run locally outside the cluster

-Execute the following command, which install your CRDs and run the manager locally:
+Execute the following command, which installs your CRDs and runs the manager locally:

 ```sh
 make install run